cshum/imagor/README.md

 ## Commercial Support

-If your team is using imagor in production and needs help with architecture, custom integrations, migration, or performance tuning, commercial support and consulting are available.
+If your team is using imagor in production and needs help with architecture, custom imagor components such as processors or storage backends, multi-tenant setups, migration, or performance tuning, commercial support and consulting are available.

 For bugs and feature requests, please continue to use GitHub issues.
 For consulting inquiries, contact imagor@cshum.com.